hellomusa/STAT-2507-Calculator/README.md

 # Statistics-Calculator
 # In Progress

-Making a calculator consisting of basic statistic-focused calculations (such as standard deviation and percentiles) to help with Statistics class.
+Making a calculator consisting of basic statistics based calculations (such as standard deviation and percentiles) to help with Statistics class.

 List of formulas to include: